-- Always dilute fabric softeners with 1⁄2 cup (125 mL) to 1 cup (250 mL) warm water.
-Undiluted fabric softener can stain fabrics. - Add diluted fabric softener only in the final rinse. - Fabric softeners should not be mixed with other laundry products because greasy stains may form.
+- Always dilute fabric softener with 1⁄2 to 1 cup (125 to 250 mL) warm water.
+Undiluted fabric softener can stain fabrics. - Add diluted fabric softener only in the final rinse. - Fabric softener should not be mixed with other laundry products because greasy stains may form.
 If stains form, remove by wetting the stain and rubbing with liquid detergent or a bar of soap.
 Rewash the stained item. - Too much fabric softener can make some items (diapers and towels) nonabsorbent.
-If this happens, use less fabric softener, or do not use it every time.
+If this happens, use less fabric softener or do not use it every time.